 Superior gluteal artery - between the lumbosacral trunk and S1 before passing through the greater sciatic foramen, superior to the piriformis muscle.

-Use your fingers to dissect the rectum from the anterior surface of the sacrum and coccyx.
+Use your fingers to dissect the rectum away from the anterior surface of the sacrum and coccyx.

 FUNCTIONAL ANATOMY: The pelvic diaphragm is body wall muscle and hence is innervated by ventral rami (S2-S4, pudendal nerve).